avajs/ava/docs/03-assertions.md

 ### `.notThrows(fn, message?)`

-Assert that no error is thrown. `fn` must be a function which shouldn't throw.
+Assert that no error is thrown.
+Does not throw on failure.

+`fn` must be a function which shouldn't throw.

 ### `.notThrowsAsync(nonThrower, message?)`

-Assert that no error is thrown. `nonThrower` can be an async function which shouldn't throw, or a promise that should resolve.
+Assert that no error is thrown.
+Does not throw on failure.

+`nonThrower` can be an async function which shouldn't throw, or a promise that should resolve.

 Like the `.throwsAsync()` assertion, you must wait for the assertion to complete: